qinjialei24/vue-typesafe-router/README.md

 ```

 ### Define your type safe router
-For example, we want to define a `home` router with query data.
+For example, we want to define a `home` route with query data.

 ```ts
 type HomeQuery = {